Historical shrines and temples, vivid azaleas, and local crafts

 There are many notable shrines and temples in Kurume.
 At Suiten-gu Shrine, visitors pray to the God of Water and Easy Childbirth, while many visit Bairin-ji Temple for its collection of plum trees and its particularly ascetic form of Zen meditation.

-Just outside Kurume City is Daihonzan Naritasan Kurume Temple .
-Its main feature, a 62-meter statue of the Mother Kannon, can be seen from afar and is a useful landmark on the train ride from Fukuoka to Kurume.
+Just outside Kurume City is Daihonzan Naritasan Kurume Temple 's main feature is a 62-meter statue of the Mother Kannon, the bodhisattva of mercy, which can be seen from afar and is a useful landmark on the train ride from Fukuoka to Kurume.
 Inside the statue is a spiral staircase which allows you to climb to the top.
 Windows open to provide a view across southern Fukuoka Prefecture .

-The Kurume azalea is the flower of the city and is adored by locals and visitors alike.
-The flowers bloom from late April to mid-May, and they can be seen in abundance throughout the city.
+The Kurume azalea is the flower of the city and is adored by residents and visitors alike.
+The flowers bloom from mid-April to early May, and they can be seen in abundance throughout the city.
 Particularly good places to see the blooms include Kurume Forest Azalea Park and the Kurume World Tsutsuji Center.

 Kurume is known for Kurume kasuri, an indigo-dyed cotton fabric that has been designated a National Important Intangible Asset and a National Traditional Craft Product.
-Kurume kasuri originated in the latter part of the 18th century and was used throughout Japan to make casual working clothes.
-Several shops still make the fabric using traditional methods, a process which takes months of labor.
-Other shops have mechanized the process to create new patterns and clothing styles.
+Kurume kasuri originated in the latter part of the 18th century, and some local shops still make the fabric using traditional methods, a process which involves months of labor.
+It has also been used to make sundries and sneakers recently, and is popular for everyday use items and souvenirs.

-Rantai lacquerware is another product indigenous to Kurume.
+Rantai lacquerware is another traditional craft of Kurume.
 This traditional bamboo ware is made from locally grown bamboo that is split and woven and then repeatedly coated with lacquer.
-Rantai lacquerware comes in many varieties including chopsticks and chairs.
+Lightweight and sturdy, the more it is used the more flavor it takes on, making it a favorite for daily use items such as chopsticks or confectionary utensils.

 Food and drink